FOREX-Trade talk optimism fuels gains in Aussie, yuan

 Against the yen, however, the dollar rose 0.2 percent as the rally in risk assets undermined demand for a currency that investors typically buy when they want safety.

-With risk appetite recovering, the Swiss franc also fell, putting it at 1.1201 francs per euro.
+With risk appetite recovering, the Swiss franc also fell, weakening 0.3 percent to 1.1210 francs per euro.
 It had strengthened below 1.12 earlier in the week.
-(Editing by Hugh Lawson)
+(Editing by Hugh Lawson and Gareth Jones)